SynthesisMod/Synthesis/README.md

   - Option to fix an issue that would make compact chat not work under very specific circumstance.
     Also when using search mode/container chat in some instances.
   - Option to add custom trusted domains to Patcher's Image Preview.
-    - Some image hosts, like [boob.li](https://boob.li/), won't work with [Patcher](https://github.com/Sk1erLLC/Patcher)'s Image Preview, but will when trusted with this feature.
+    - Some image hosts, like [boob.li](https://boob.li/), won't work with [Patcher](https://github.com/Sk1erLLC/Patcher) 's Image Preview, but will when trusted with this feature.
 </details>
 <details>
   <summary>Commands</summary>